Mutagen-Modding/Spriggit/README.md

 - Be able to go back in time and view your mod exactly as it was at any point in history
 - Stamp your mod with version tags, letting you see how it looked at any one from the past
 - Easily experiment on side branches without worrying your stable setup
-- Share your work on Github, allowing people to see your mods development progress
+- Share your work on Github, allowing people to see your mod's development progress
-- Collaborate easily, by allowing others to contribute to your mod via Pull Requests (just like coders do)
+- Collaborate easily, by allowing others to contribute to your mod via Pull Requests
-- More easily merge the work of multiple developers
+- More easily merge the work of multiple developers with Git Merge technology

 # The Workflow:
 ## An Individual Modder